Angel Funds and Credit Transfers

 Viewing the Angel Fund

-You can view the balance for your Angel Fund in a box at the top of your Financials dashboard.
+You can view the balance for your Angel Fund in a box at the top of your Financials dashboard on the Financials page.
 To access the full details, simply click on the box.

 On the Angel Fund page, you will see a transaction history table for your Angel Fund listing all contributions and deductions.
 Contributions are colored green and have a positive number, while deductions are red and have a negative number.